 When we have little kids under our feet, home life can feel chaotic.
-That’s why I advocate things like the evening sweep and simple tidy routines with kids.
 Here is another awesome tool to have in your tool belt when the home starts to seem like it’s out of control.
-Post contains affiliate links.

-As I walked from one end of the house to the other… I got more and more annoyed.
+As I walked from one end of the house to the other… I was more and more annoyed.

 Or maybe that’s just me…

-It wasn’t that the house was completely disgusting and messy.
+The house wasn’t completely disgusting and messy.
 It wasn’t even that toys were everywhere and the kids refused to clean up.

 No… it was just that the house wasn’t working for me.